 HGI Board Member Vacancies

-The HGI Board is currently running an open competition for new Board members to expand its expertise.
+The HGI Board is currently looking for new additional Board members to expand its expertise.

 For more detailed information on Board Member responsibilities and our recruitment policy, view the HGI Board Terms of Reference and Board Structure and Governance, Recruitment and Training of Directors.